 Nagiza Samatova, North Carolina State University

-Scientific Visualization Challenges of Realistic Brain Tissue Models in the Blue Brian Project
+Scientific Visualization Challenges of Realistic Brain Tissue Models in the Blue Brain Project

 Felix Schuermann, EPFL, Switzerland